Good to know

 By looking into the vibrant history of the Puma Suede, consumers will be surprised that its original version dates back to 1968.
 The initial release of this shoe was for basketball that started the trend in using suede to cover the upper as opposed to the more common canvas and leather material.

-Since the beginning, the Puma Suede has a rounded, sleek contour that goes with a sturdy, rubber sole.
+Since the beginning, the Puma Suede sneakers have a rounded, sleek contour that goes with a sturdy, rubber sole.
 Puma recreated this suede shoe for basketball legend Walter “Clyde” Frazier five years later, giving birth to another classic silhouette called the Puma Clyde.

 - The chunky cupsole bottom of the Puma Suede Platform cushions and literally “cups” the foot.
 It provides heel and arch support acting as a thick barrier between the foot and the ground.